seevali/Bookmarks/README.md

 # Resources

 Consolidated list of Azure related resources from across the internet.

+## Newsfeeds, Updates, Roadmap
-To stay current with recent updates and upcoming changes, also check the [Watchlist](./Watchlist.md)
+Resources worth to follow to stay current with the Azure platform
+* [Azure Updates](https://azure.microsoft.com/en-us/updates/) - One place.
+All updates.
+Official Microsoft list of all Azure updates
+* [Cloud Platform roadmap](https://www.microsoft.com/en-us/server-cloud/roadmap/) - Provides a snapshot of what Microsoft is working on in the Cloud Platform business
+* [Azure weekly](http://azureweekly.info/) - Azure Weekly is a summary of the week's top news in the Microsoft Azure ecosystem, as well as interesting historic content that's well worth reading.

 ## Architectural Guidance
 * [Cloud Design Patterns: Prescriptive Architecture Guidance for Cloud Applications](https://msdn.microsoft.com/library/dn568099.aspx) - via the Patterns and Practices team